vsuorant/sshpyk/README.rst

 you can still use ``sshpyk`` by either:

 1. Changing the ``sshd`` configuration to allow private/public key-based authentication (ask your system administrator); or
-2. Manually establishing a master SSH connection first, as described in `Authentication via Password`_; or
+2. Manually establishing a master SSH connection before attempting to start any ``sshpyk`` kernels, as described in `Authentication via Password`_; or
 3. Spawning a ``sshd`` on the remote system on a custom port configured to allow private/public key-based authentication and following the instructions above.

 Authentication via Password